juju/docs/src/en/commands.md

    Model to operate in.
 Accepts [<controller name>:]<model name>

+   _--model-uuid (= "")_

+   Model UUID of allocation

    **Details:**

-   Allocate budget for the specified services, replacing any prior allocations made for the specified services.
+   Allocate budget for the specified applications, replacing any prior allocations made for the specified applications.

-   Usage:

-          juju allocate <budget>:<value> <service> [<service2> ...]

-   Example:
+   **Examples:**

+          # Assigns application "db" to an allocation on budget "somebudget" with
+          # the limit "42".
           juju allocate somebudget:42 db
-              Assigns service "db" to an allocation on budget "somebudget" with the limit "42".
+          # Application names assume the current selected model, unless otherwise
+          # specified with:
+          juju allocate -m [<controller name:]<model name> ...
+          # Models may also be referenced by UUID when necessary:
+           juju allocate --model-uuid <uuid> ...

 ^# attach

-   **Usage:** ` juju attach [options] service name=file`
+   **Usage:** ` juju attach [options] application name=file`

    **Summary:**

-   upload a file as a resource for a service
+   upload a file as a resource for an application

    **Options:**